 Benefits for our customers

-Provision of a secondary raw material that is cheaper but just as good quality as the virgin material
+Provision of a secondary raw material that is just as good quality as the virgin material

 Reduction in the need for oil

 They chose this solution